Aura

 Configuration sections:

-[llm]: provider and model configuration.[agent]: system prompt and runtime behavior.[[vector_stores]]: optional RAG/vector store configuration.[mcp]and[mcp.servers.*]: MCP configuration, schema sanitization, and transports.
+[llm]: provider and model configuration.[agent]: identity, system prompt, and runtime behavior.[[vector_stores]]: optional RAG/vector store configuration.[mcp]and[mcp.servers.*]: MCP configuration, schema sanitization, and transports.

-Supported providers: OpenAI, Anthropic, Bedrock, Gemini, and Ollama.
+Supported LLM providers: OpenAI, Anthropic, Bedrock, Gemini, and Ollama.

 Supported MCP transports: